box/box-ios-sdk/docs/usage/legal-holds.md

 To retrieve information about the items contained in a folder, call [`client.legalHolds.listForEnterprise(policyName: String, marker: String?, limit: Int?, fields: [String]?)`][get-legal-hold-policies] with the ID of the policy.
-This method will return an iterator object in the completion you can use to retrieve policies in the enterprise.
+This method will return an iterator object in the completion, which is used to retrieve policies in the enterprise.

 ```swift
 client.legalHolds.listForEnterprise(policyName: "policy1") { results in